Desiree Sloan

 What values are most important to you in your work and personal life?

 I'm very passionate about being a servant.
 That is my most valuable trait, serving people.
-You will get delivered through their perspective because everybody's lifestyle is a little bit different.
-I love being outside in nature and enjoying simple things like a good walk in the park and feeding the animals.
-My friends kind of call me like the Snow White because I like to feed the animals and bring my little snacks with me.
+You will gain insight through others’ perspectives because everybody's lifestyle is a little bit different.
+On a more personal and intimate level, I love being outside in nature and enjoying simple things like a good walk in the park and feeding the animals.
+My brothers kind of call me like the Snow White because I like to feed the animals and bring my little snacks with me.
 I'm also building on new interests like pickleball and pottery, which allow me to relax and stay active.
-But most importantly, I do ministry work as an outreach, serving in many different areas within the Houston area.
+But most importantly, I do ministry work as a part of outreach, serving in many different areas within the Houston area.
 We went to a nursing home last Friday, and it was very much needed for both ends, on our end and their end, just to have someone there to know that they're valued, that they're seen, and that they're heard.
 We spend time with people when some of them are neglected or just dropped off there.
 It was a very heartwarming experience.
 We also go out and feed the homeless and take care of those who are in need.
-I love pouring into people and seeing who they want to be become reality.
+I love pouring into people.
 A lot of people believe in themselves but just don't take the next step to do it, so they just need encouragement and a different perspective.